Press Release Museum Press Kit

 Painting of ice cream that is pink in color in an old soda fountain glass.
 The painting of the glass has a green handle and green lines on the bottom half of the glass.
 The top half of the glass is wider than the bottom and the pink ice cream has a red dot on the top as well as an orange straw that goes all the way through the ice cream from the top to nearly the bottom of the glass.

-Andy Warhol, Ice Cream, ca. 1959, The Andy Warhol Museum, © The Andy Warhol Foundation for the Visual Arts, Inc.
+Andy Warhol, Ice Cream, ca. 1959, © The Andy Warhol Foundation for the Visual Arts, Inc.

 Credit and copyright

-Andy Warhol, Self-Portrait, 1986, The Andy Warhol Museum, © The Andy Warhol Foundation for the Visual Arts, Inc.
+Andy Warhol, Self-Portrait, 1986, © The Andy Warhol Foundation for the Visual Arts, Inc.

 Downloads